 The provenance graph is composed of vertices that can represent artifacts, processes, and agents in OPM or entities, activities, and agents in PROV.
-Entities in PROV (and similar to artifacts in OPM) represent physical or digital objects such as a document, the web, or material objects.
-Activities, which are similar to processes in OPM, are actions taken to change or interact with entities or agents.
-Lastly, an agent (in both models) is a person, software, organization, or entities that have responsibilities.
+Entities in PROV, similarly to artifacts in OPM, represent physical or digital objects such as a document, the web, or material objects.
+Activities, similarly to processes in OPM, are actions taken to change or interact with entities or agents.
+Lastly, an agent is a person, software, organization, or entities that have responsibilities.
 The edges of the graph represent a causal dependency between the source, which is the effect, and the destination, which is the cause.

 Finally, OPM and PROV have defined the notion of a provenance graph based on a set of syntactic rules and topological constraints.
 The provenance graph captures causal dependencies between elements and can be summarized by means of transitive rules.
 Because of this, sets of completion rules and inferences can be used in the graph in order to summarize the information.
 When users want to find out the causes of an entity or an activity, their interest is in both the direct and indirect influences, which can involve multiple transitions in order to reach the influence’s origin.